sopra-fs22-group-36/screw-your-neighbor-react/README.md

 This app uses [MobX](https://github.com/mobxjs/mobx) as state management.
 The api is provided in [api.ts](src/api/api.ts), but then wrapped with the hook [useApi()](src/hooks/api/useApi.ts) to provide global error handling and to display the [ApiErrorSnackBar](src/components/ui/ApiErrorSnackBar.tsx).
-The error message to show is stored in the [AppStore](src/stores/AppStore.ts) which contains also all other stores.
+The error message to show is stored in the [AppStore](src/stores/AppStore.ts) which also contains all other stores.
 The AppStore is provided via the [useContext()](https://reactjs.org/docs/hooks-reference.html#usecontext) hook mechanism in [AppContext](src/AppContext.tsx).
 The [PlayerStore](src/stores/PlayerStore.ts) stores your own player and the list of players in the lobby.

-The stores (and the api) should not be used directly in the components, but wrapped together with api calls in custom hooks like in [usePlayers()](src/hooks/api/usePlayers.ts).
+The stores and the api should not be used directly in the components, but wrapped together with api calls in custom hooks like in [usePlayers()](src/hooks/api/usePlayers.ts).

-If you want to show values from the store, don't forget to wrap your component in an observer(), like shown in [Lobby](src/components/views/lobby/Lobby.tsx).
+If you want to use values from the store, don't forget to wrap your component in an observer(), like shown in [Lobby](src/components/views/lobby/Lobby.tsx).

 ### Jitsi API
-External api according project requierments.
+We implemented the Jitsi API into our game to give the players an option to video chat and to fulfill the requirements given to us by the SoPra Team.

 ## Illustrations